-Your computer features a PC card slot that supports a standard Type II or Type III PC card (PCMCIA or CardBus).
+Your computer features two PC Card slots that support two standard Type II or one Type III CardBus (PCMCIA).
 This greatly increases your computer's usability and expandability.
-A variety of PC cards are available, such as flash memory, SRAM, fax/data modem, LAN, and SCSI cards.
-Consult your dealer for information on PC card options for your computer.
+A variety of PC Cards are available, such as flash memory, SRAM, fax/data modem, LAN, and SCSI Cards.
+Consult your dealer for information on PC Card options for your computer.